 The “lift of the throat:”

 In Bel Canto, the voice is NEVER directed towards the soft palate or the throat.
 This makes sense…. consider: you can whack a bean bag chair with a Louisville slugger and not make much noise… hitting a soft surface (ie soft palate, throat) is useless.
 You’re much better off tapping your knuckles on the lid of a garbage bin. (less effort, harder surface, resonating chamber…) A lot of singers think they have to yell and scream to get any projection, but those voices tend to be absorbed in part by the soft palate.
 A lot of effort for little gain.
-Directing the voice at a hard surface (teeth, hard palate…) will give much better projection.
+Directing the voice at a hard surface (teeth, hard palate…) will give a much better projection.

 Try smiling when you sing.
-Not a cheezy grin like someone is driving a nail into your baby toe kind of smile, but a more “open and relaxed” smile – like someone just complemented you on your new shirt, or like you’ve just recognized a friend in the crowd.
+Not a cheezy grin like someone is driving a nail into your baby toe kind of smile, but a more “open and relaxed” smile – like someone just complimented you on your new shirt, or like you’ve just recognized a friend in the crowd.
 By visualizing separating the upper and lower jaw at the back teeth, visualizing yawning in the back of the throat to open the airway, and singing with a relaxed smile – mouth turned up gently at the corners – the throat is relaxed.
 If you actually DO yawn, you’re probably doing it right.
 The result of this will be a lifting of the uvula (the punching-bag-thingy in the back of your throat).
 Your whole throat will be open and relaxed.
 Do this before you sing a note, and maintain this position at all times when you sing.
 Lamperti said, “While sustaining a good, easy tone, open mouth as in a yawn…” However, he also said to not open the mouth wider than a finger width.
-This suggests that the openness is created not by dropping the jaw, but by a lifting and widening of the throat.
+This suggests that the openness is created not by dropping the jaw, but by lifting and widening the throat.

 The “mask of the face:”

 This is pretty widely used in many techniques.
-Essentially, the mask is an inverted triangle where the higher notes are thought of as wide and just below the cheekbones, but in reality are placed wide across the dome of the hard palate. (the dome of the hard palate is just below the cheekbones…) Essentially, you are placing the voice “high” on the face.
+Essentially, the mask is an inverted triangle where the higher notes are thought of as wide and just below the cheekbones, but in reality, are placed wide across the dome of the hard palate. (the dome of the hard palate is just below the cheekbones…) Essentially, you are placing the voice “high” on the face.
 The lower notes are in the bottom point of the inverted triangle, which puts them just in front of the lips and very narrow.
 Focusing low notes very narrow and in front of the face brings in resonance from the chest more than it does for middle and high notes, but regardless of the pitch, the resonance is actually created in the sinus cavities.
 In Bel Canto, just behind the teeth is the placement for “mid-range” notes.
 This line of thinking is taught in other techniques as well…

 The “inhalation of the voice:”